-Canceling a life insurance policy is a big step that needs careful thought.
+Canceling a life insurance policy is a significant step that requires careful consideration and deliberation.
 Maybe your kids are grown, your debts are paid, or you’ve found a better deal elsewhere.
 Whatever the reason, knowing how to cancel properly can save you time, money, and stress.
-This guide walks you through why you might cancel, the steps to do it, what happens afterward, and other options to consider.
+This guide walks you through the reasons for canceling, the steps to take, what happens afterward, and other options to consider.

 Why You Might Want to Cancel Your Life Insurance Policy